xsodus/order-management-system/docs/DATABASE_MIGRATION.md

 # Database Migration and Environment Configuration

-This document explains the database migration from SQLite to MySQL and the new environment configuration system.
+This document explains the database migration from SQLite to PostgreSQL and the new environment configuration system.

 ## Overview

-The application has been migrated from using an in-memory SQLite database to a persistent MySQL database with Docker Compose for local development and testcontainers for integration testing.
+The application has been migrated from using an in-memory SQLite database to a persistent PostgreSQL database with Docker Compose for local development and testcontainers for integration testing.

 ## Environment Configuration